| |

 will not be able to preserve and secure the environment.

-environment will surely deteriorate as the industrial activities
+The environment will surely deteriorate as the industrial

-are being pursued by many people in the society for the
+activities are being pursued by many people in the society

-sake of earning money.
-It has to be noted that the environment
+for the sake of earning money.
+It has to be noted that

-should be protected so as the next generations will be able
+the environment should be protected so as the next generations

-to see a land that is filled with trees, clean water and
+will be able to see a land that is filled with trees,

-clean air.
-If there will be a lacking capacity to protect
+clean water and clean air.
+If there will be a lacking

-the environment, the common laws enacted are surely not
+capacity to protect the environment, the common laws enacted

-of great quality to effect a real end solution to the environmental
+are surely not of great quality to effect a real end solution

 Body